Pump Centre Council Terms of Reference (ToR) summary

 (For the full ToR please refer to the Pump Centre Operating Framework)

-The Pump Centre Council comprises of a Chair, Vice Chair, Manager and up to seventeen elected members from Level 1, 2 & 4 membership categories.
+The Pump Centre Council comprises of a Chair, Vice Chair, Manager and up to eighteen elected members from Level 1, 2 & 4 membership categories.

-The seventeen elected member seats are made up of the following groups:
+The eighteen elected member seats are made up of the following groups:

 Council Members are elected by the membership and serve up to a twenty-four-month term of office.